fabipfr/DataversePython/README.md

 All operations and errors are logged to `DataverseClient.log` in the project root.
 Reference this log file for troubleshooting.

+## Tips for Using DataversePython

+- **Visualize and Explore DataFrames Easily**: Install the [Data Wrangler extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler) in VS Code to interactively view, clean, and analyze pandas DataFrames.
+This makes it much easier to inspect and manipulate your data when working with Dataverse records.

+- **Work Interactively with Notebooks**: For the best experience, use Jupyter (`.ipynb`) notebooks in VS Code.
+Notebooks allow you to run code in cells, visualize results, and document your workflow, making it ideal for data exploration and Dataverse integration tasks.

 ## Resources

 Below are some useful resources and documentation that were referenced during the development of this module: